slhawkins/FeatureRequestApp/README.md

 ## Current Status
 Currently I only have generated views for the feature requests, client list, user list, and product area list.
 The add/edit/delete buttons do not work at the moment.

+A current copy of the code can be found at: http://featurerequest.us-west-2.elasticbeanstalk.com/.
+At the moment, it will automatically log you in as an admin since I don't have SSL setup for proper Github authentication.

 ![Current status](http://i.imgur.com/b4PYVVw.png)